Grey High School: Traditions

-The old boys' union arranges a series of events and functions in the second week of May annually.
+The Old Greys' Union arranges a series of events and functions annually at the beginning of May.
 This is particurly well attended by Old Greys and the events include a golf day, reunion dinner, Selley memorial concert, Trooping the Colour, Old Grey Club nights, and a weekend sports derby against a traditional rival school.

-Remembrance Day: Held on the 11th of November annually and open to members of the public who lost family in the First or Second World Wars, and attended by World War veterans and local senior military personnel.
+Remembrance Day: Attended by local senior military personnel on the 11th of November annually and open to war veterans and members of the public who lost family in the First or Second World Wars.
 The Last Post is played by the lead trumpeter and there is an opportunity to lay wreaths at the war memorial in the Memorial Quad with a fly past of vintage military aircraft (typically including a Harvard T-6) courtesy of the Davidson family.

 Sports

-Grey High School has long-standing annual derby days for both summer and winter sports with traditional rivals such as Dale College, Queens College, Grey College, Muir College, St Andrews College, and Selborne College that stretch back to at least the 1960s, and have more recently establish annual derbies with Paul Roos Gymnasium and Wynberg Boys' High.
+Grey High School has long-standing annual derby days for both summer and winter sports with traditional rivals such as Dale College, Queens College, Grey College, Muir College, St Andrews College, Graeme College and Selborne College that stretch back to at least the 1960s, and have more recently established annual derbies with Paul Roos Gymnasium and Wynberg Boys' High.

 The school offers a number of major sports including rugby, hockey, athletics, cricket, rowing, swimming, water polo, tennis, squash, air-rifle shooting, golf, basketball, mountain biking and cross-country with several provincial and national representatives at age-group level over the years, and many provincial and national representatives at senior levels of international competition.

 Grey High School has a long history of producing cricketers of international standard and rivals King Edward School in Johannesburg, and Bishops College, for second place after Durban High School for the most South African representatives at senior level, and has outright produced the most South African Schools cricketers of any school.

 The Pollock Oval is the main cricket oval in front of the school, named in 1987 for alumnus Graeme Pollock, voted South Africa's Cricketer of the 20th Century.

 The Kolisi Field is the main rugby field at the back of the school, renamed during the annual reunion week in May 2022, for alumnus Siya Kolisi, Captain of the Springboks during their victorious 2019 Rugby World Cup campaign.

 The Grey Rugby Festival is hosted annually by the school and includes under-19 and age-group teams from various schools from around South Africa.

-The Hibbert Shield hockey tournament has recently been established and hosts schools from all areas of South Africa.
-This shield was named for a family of alumni of the school who have been extensively involved in hockey for several decades as staff, coaches and national representatives in the sport.
+The Hibbert Shield hockey tournament was inaugurated in 2019 and hosts schools from all areas of South Africa.
+This shield is named for a family of alumni of the school who have been extensively involved in hockey for several decades as staff and coaches at the school, and as national representatives in the sport.
+The Hibbert Shield is awarded to U19 teams and the Hibbert Cup is awarded to U16 teams at the tournament.